top of page

 front facade of the new buffalo trace tasting room in London, England, showing green paintwork and windows into the tasting room

 The Buffalo Trace Distillery London Tasting Experience, is a brand new 2,000-square-foot-space, and includes a tasting room and retail space, all just a few steps from the ever popular Covent Garden.
-I'll be checking that out when I am next in the city.
+I've been there for a special tasting event, so I will post a guide to this asap.

 the interior of the new tasting room for Buffalo Trace in London, England, showing a room with a large marble topped table in the centre, with tasting glasses and trays on the top, green leather seats all around and a wall with shelves and bottles of whiskey